OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

    **Model theft**

     Do you train/finetune the model yourself?
-      -Yes, and is the model regarded intellectual poperty?
+      - Yes, and is the model regarded intellectual poperty?
 Then you need to prevent:
         - [Model theft through use](/goto/modeltheftuse/)
         - [Model theft development-time](/goto/devmodelleak/)
         - [Source code/configuration leak](/goto/devcodeleak/)